 Both Hely and Rigney believed teachers and the career advisor at their school, Loreto Kirribilli, had helped them with their decision-making when it came to post-school study options.

 “Many of the Loreto teachers suggested ICMS to me, especially my careers advisor who knew about my aspirations and ICMS’ values.
-I also went to a few career expos where I found ICMS students there where I could ask them a few questions about the university,” Rigney said.
+I also went to a few career expos where I found ICMS students there where I could ask them a few questions about student life” Rigney said.

 Hely added: “My amazing hospitality teacher in Years 11 and 12, Ms Corinne Coleman, had a large influence on my decision to pursue a hospitality career.
 She made the classes so interactive and enjoyable and allowed me to complete my full 75 hours of work placement in Year 11 at the hotel I currently work at and love. … Two of the most beautiful and caring teachers that I still miss having around to this day were part of the reason I chose ICMS as the college, like LK, offers individual academic support.
 Mrs Michele Langdon and Mrs Julie Zwar supported me individually all the way through my six years in high school.
 LK is such a supportive community, with specialised learning, adoring teachers and endless opportunities.
-I wanted to attend a university that mirrored the facilities and opportunities LK offered, and to find out that ICMS offered specialised learning help, pal support, individual support from your lectures, I knew it was the perfect place for me.”
+I wanted to attend a higher education institution that offers worldwide recognised bachelor and masters degrees, that mirrored the facilities and opportunities LK offered, and to find out that ICMS offered specialised learning help, pal support, individual support from your lectures, I knew it was the perfect place for me.”

 For more about ICMS, click here: https://www.icms.edu.au/